TheHolyOneZ/GrammarFixer/README.md

 An intelligent, AI-powered grammar correction tool for Windows that fixes your text with a simple hotkey.
 Powered by Google's Gemini 2.5 Flash Lite API.

+>>
+> .EXE (ready application can be found in the release in the GitHub here)
+> Images of the application can be found in the "images/" folder
+>>

 ## ✨ Features

 ### Core Functionality